MicrosoftDocs/azure-devops-docs/docs/java/labs/intellijgit/index.md

     ![Checkout from Azure DevOps Services Git](../_img/intellijgit/intellij-open-from-vsts.png)

-1. Click on "Sign in..." to sign in to your Azure DevOps Services organization.
+1. Click on "Sign in..." to sign in to your Azure DevOps organization.

     ![Sign in to Azure DevOps Services](../_img/intellijgit/intellij-vsts-signin.png)